 Did you know?
 Google updates its algorithms over 3,000 times per year, but only announces the major ones.
 That’s roughly 8-9 changes every single day!

-Here’s how it works: every link pointing to your website is essentially a vote of confidence.
+Here’s how it works: every link pointing to your website is a vote of confidence.
 But a link from the BBC carries more weight than one from your mate’s blog (sorry, mate).
 PageRank calculates not just how many sites link to you, but the authority of those linking sites.

 - The linking page’s own PageRank score